loopwerk/loopwerk.io/content/articles/2025-07-30-automate-python-releases.md

 Until today I did this by hand:

-1. Update the version on `pyproject.toml`
+1. Update the version in `pyproject.toml`
 2. Run `uv build`
 3. Run `uv publish`
 4. Login using a special token